 DOC NYC annually presents several thematic strands, which may change from year to year.
 Among these have been the sports-themed Jock Docs, music-focused Sonic Cinema, films-on-films Behind the Scenes, investigative True Crime, arts-focused Art & Design, performance-based Centerstage, food-focused Doc Eat Doc, activism-oriented Fight the Power, animal-themed The Wild Life, and alternative family-focused Modern Family.

-Only in New York is a showcase for filmmakers with works-in-progress (either features or series) to have intimate roundtable meetings with industry figures from the fields of distribution, financing, festival programming, and more.
+Only In New York is an opportunity for filmmakers with works-in-progress (either features or series) to have intimate roundtable meetings with industry figures from the fields of distribution, financing, festival programming, and more.
 Only in New York is part of DOC NYC Pro, the festival’s industry programming component, and aims to curate the most promising documentaries of the future for industry consideration.
 Last year, participating companies included HBO, A&E IndieFilms, Amazon Studios, Sundance Institute, and over 40 others.

 Projects selected for Only in New York will be able to participate in meetings over four days, November 13-16.
 They will also be featured on the DOC NYC website.
 Between 20 to 30 works-in-progress will be selected.